Yumbe District: Location

 Yumbe District is one of Uganda's most northern districts.
 The district is bordered by South Sudan to the north, Moyo District to the east, Adjumani District to the southeast, Arua District to the south, Maracha District to the southwest and Koboko District to the west.
 The district headquarters at Yumbe are located approximately 75 km, by road, north of Arua, the largest town in the sub-region.
-The coordinates of the district are:03 28N, 31 15E.

 Overview

 Yumbe District was established in 2006 when Aringa County was split off Arua District and renamed Yumbe District.The people in the district are still suffering from the effects of the civil war, which lasted about twenty years (1980–2000).
 The peace agreement between UNRF2 and the Government of Uganda was signed in the year 2000 in Yumbe.

 The majority (89%) ethnicity in the district are the Aringa people.
 Other ethnicities include the Kakwa, Madi and the Alur.
 The Acholi are scattered along River Nile and mainly engage in fishing and hunting, along the river.
 They account for about 2% of the district's population.

 The languages spoken in the district include: the Aringa language (majority), Kakwa language, Madi language and the Alur language.
 The second most-spoken language however is Kiswahili.
 In the urban areas, one might encounter individuals who can understand Arabic or English.